csswizardry/csswizardry.github.com/_posts/2010-12-21-mo-robust-paragraph-indenting.md

 categories:
 - Typography
 - Web Development
-tag:
+tags:
   - CSS
   - Typography
 ---

 I read somewhere once that to space _and_ indent paragraphs of text is not a good idea and that you should pick one _or_ the other.
 Either indent or space, but never both.
 I can’t remember where I read this, all I know is that it was in some type book in [Magma, Manchester](http://www.magmabooks.com/content/service/shops.asp) and that I _personally_ agree with it.
 I don’t know what the type big-wigs think, but for me, I find both indenting and spacing of paragraphs somewhat unsightly.